patrickgold/jetpref/README.md

 # JetPref [![](https://jitpack.io/v/dev.patrickgold/jetpref.svg)](https://jitpack.io/#dev.patrickgold/jetpref)

 A preference library (custom data handling + UI in JetPack Compose) mainly developed for use in [FlorisBoard](https://github.com/florisboard/florisboard).
-Currently in early alpha phase.
+Currently in alpha/early-beta phase.

 ## Usage

-Disclaimer: This library is still in early alpha and therefore not ready for production use.
+Disclaimer: This library is still in early alpha and therefore not recommended for production use.
 It is currently tested out in the beta channel of FlorisBoard, so bugs or other issues in runtime use can be found and fixed.
+Feel free to ask if you need help using this library or to file feature requests / bug reports in the issue's page!

-Still, if you want to play around with this library, here's how to include JetPref in your app:
+If you want to play around with this library, here's how to include JetPref in your app:

 First, add JitPack to the list of repositories in your global `build.gradle.kts`: